deshartman/mcp-status-callback/test/README.md

 ## Requirements

 - Node.js 18 or higher
-- An Ngrok account and auth token
+- An Ngrok account and auth token (for the official @ngrok/ngrok SDK)

 ## Setup